Erdeni Bumba: Shunzhi era

-Erdeni Bumba was selected by the emperor's mother, Empress Dowager Zhaosheng, to be the Shunzhi Emperor's primary consort.
+Erdeni Bumba was selected by her aunt - the emperor's mother, Empress Dowager Zhaosheng - to be the Shunzhi Emperor's primary consort.
 On 27 September 1651, she was instated as empress.
 The Prince-Regent Dorgon also encouraged the marriage between the Shunzhi Emperor and Erdeni Bumba.

-However, the Shunzhi Emperor disliked Erdeni Bumba so much that he demanded that she should be replaced.
-On 25 October 1653, Erdeni Bumba was demoted to "Consort Jing".
-Some sources claim, that when she was living in Palace of Eternal Longevity, she became pregnant.
-During her pregnancy, she left the Forbidden City and gave birth to a son.
-However, historical records don't mention her further fate.
+Two years later, however, on 25 October 1653, the Emperor deposed her, despite protests from much of his court.
+She was demoted from empress to merely "Consort Jing".
+Some sources, such as the Draft History of the Qing, claim that she was deposed because of her love of luxury and tendency towards jealousy, characteristics decried by the emperor, who respected simplicity and frugality.